<img src="https://secure.7-companycompany.com/795789.png" style="display:none;">

 row-6

-Parental engagement in primary schools is generally stronger than in secondary schools primarily because of the increased complexity of multiple subjects and teachers in secondary schools.
-However, the need for good engagement is equally important.
+Parental engagement tends to be stronger in primary schools than in secondary schools primarily due to the increased complexity of multiple subjects, teachers and academic demands.
+But the need for effective, inclusive engagement is important at every stage of a child’s education.

-Effective parental engagement means adopting strategies that build relationships with all parents - including those hard to reach.
+Truly effective parental engagement means reaching every family - including those hard to reach.

 row-7